Submission to Royal Commission into the Protection and Detention of Children in the Northern Territory

 - Yolŋu still speak their original language, Yolŋu Matha.
 They think and construct knowledge in Yolŋu Matha which is extremely different to English.
 Other Aboriginal people speak their own language or an Aboriginal English.
 Most forms of Aboriginal English have a grammar structure very similar to their original Aboriginal language making the Aboriginal English they speak different from mainstream English.

-- Over the last 200 years no Australia government has ever provided a “constructed English learning program” for any of the Aboriginal (Original Australian) language groups so they can learn English in a relatively fast, cost-effective and efficient way.
+- Over the last 200 years, no Australian government has ever provided a “constructed English learning program” for any of the Aboriginal (Original Australian) language groups so they can learn English in a relatively fast, cost-effective and efficient way.
 This basic essential resource for Yolŋu continues to be unfunded.

 Yolŋu Matha (the language of Yolŋu people) is one of the many Original Australian languages and has its roots in Sanskrit in India.
 Therefore it has Asian syllabic phonics and grammatical makeup.
 Many of the economic and legal concept words within Yolŋu Matha are also spoken and understood in other Asian languages.